Last Updated on

 - It may cause spillages in some situations

-If you’re searching for the best blender for crushing ice, this Morphy Richards Jug Blender might be a good deal.
+If you’re searching for the best blender in the UK for crushing ice, this Morphy Richards Jug Blender might be a good deal.
 It comes with a 600W base motor that effectively makes different types of sauces and shakes.

 It features stainless steel blades that are ideal for blending hard frozen fruits and crushing different chunks of ice.
 Plus, it is also effective in blending soups!